Find out how much you have to pay and where you have to collect your vehicle from.

 Find out about call charges

-You can pay a ‘surety’ (deposit) if you don’t show a valid tax disc when you get your vehicle released.
+You can pay a ‘surety’ (deposit) if you don’t tax the vehicle before you get it released.
 It costs £160 for cars or motorcycles, and up to £700 for other vehicles.

 How to pay